daverix/slingerORM/README.md

       public String Name;
     }

-The DatabaseEntityProcessor will look at all the fields of the class and use the name of the field as a column name in the database table.
-If you annotate a field with @FieldName("custom name") you can change the name for the column in the database.
-By default it will use getters and setters starting with set/get and then the field name.
-This can be changed by annotating your get method with @GetField("fieldName") and your set method with @SetField("fieldName").
-If no getters and setters are found and the fields are public, it will use the fields directly.
-You must always set what field is the primary key.
-Currently Only a single field is supported for primary key.
+SlingerORM will first look after getters and setters that match the fields, if it can't find any it will try to access the fields directly.
+If you have the fields private with a name that doesn't match the setter or getter your can annotate the methods to tell SlingerORM which fields are used.
+You can also change the name of the field in the database table by annotating the field with "@FieldName":

     @DatabaseEntity
     public class ExampleEntity {